Intensive Psychoanalytic Psychotherapy Program (IPPP)

 8:45PM – 10:00PM

-The small group case seminars provide the opportunity for expanding and deepening the understanding of theory with clinical material presented by students.
+The small group case seminars provide the opportunity to apply the Interpersonal perspective to clinical material presented by students.
 These group case seminars are similarly divided into four modules of seven weeks, each with a different instructor, and develop the material taught in the theory classes.

 The IPPP program fosters collegiality and involvement in the overall Institute community.
 During the course of the program, all IPPP students are invited to take part in various activities such as the Institute’s Tuesday morning Clinical Education Meetings, the White Society Colloquia and ongoing Study Groups (including LGBTQ, Race, Sexual Abuse, Artist, Psychoanalysis).
 Additionally, participants will receive a complementary online copy of the Institute's internationally acclaimed journal, Contemporary Psychoanalysis.